 The Olympics as a Political Platform

 If you had billions of eyes on you from around the world for a moment in time, what would you do at this moment?
 If you are part of an organization or government, the opportunity to make substantial strides for your strategic goals and agendas would be impossible to ignore.
-While international governing bodies and meetings such as the United Nations exist, with dense vocabulary, calculated rhetoric, and no entertaining appeal, everyday citizens rarely pay close attention to these meetings.
+While international governing bodies and meetings like the United Nations exist, with dense vocabulary, calculated rhetoric, and no entertaining appeal, everyday citizens rarely pay close attention to these meetings.
 However, once every two years, around 200 countries participate in the most significant international sporting event, the Summer and Winter Olympic Games.
 With billions of viewers globally tuning in and heavily investing in the Games, the Olympics can never be only about the sports themselves.
 The Games present a unique opportunity for governments to interact with their citizens more intimately, work on their public image worldwide, and push their ideologies globally.

 The most recent 2020 Summer Olympic Games in Tokyo was no exception to operating as a political event, on par as a sporting one.
-Having to operate under the prolonged Covid-19 situation, the Games faced many pandemic-related controversies and challenges.
+Having to operate under the prolonged COVID-19 situation, the Games faced many pandemic-related controversies and challenges.
 However, one aspect outside of the pandemic array of challenges seemed to take center stage in international media.
 This controversy would center on the use of food from Fukushima at the Olympic Village and an argument surrounding radioactivity.
-However, contrary to public discourse, this controversy was not simply an issue of health, but a continuation of a conflict narrative between two countries’ preexisting political agendas clashing at the political platform of the Olympics.
+However, contrary to public discourse, this controversy was not simply an issue of health but a continuation of a conflict narrative between two countries’ preexisting political agendas clashing at the political platform of the Olympics.
 A more holistic understanding of the Japanese Olympic food issue becomes apparent only by looking further into the more nuanced context of the relationship between South Korea and Japan concerning Fukushima.

 Understanding The Reality of The Fukushima Food Issue

 At the Olympics, one of the duties of the host country is to prepare accommodations for the athletes.
 The location for the prepared housing and food is commonly known as the Olympic Village.
 Here, the athletes spend most of their time when not training or competing.
-In the case of the 2020 Tokyo Olympics, in order to control the spread of the Covid-19 virus, athletes were banned from using public transport and from walking around the city to visit common tourist areas, gyms, and restaurants.
+In the case of the 2020 Tokyo Olympics, to control the spread of the COVID-19 virus, athletes were banned from using public transport and from walking around the city to visit common tourist areas, gyms, and restaurants.
 Outside of not getting to explore Japan, this meant that athletes’ food consumption in Japan would predominately be exclusive to the dining areas of the Olympic Village.

 The Governmental Involvement & Media Narratives

-Ingredients from three of the northeastern prefectures affected by the earthquake and tsunami, Fukushima, Iwate, and Miyagi, were used in dishes every day in the Olympic Village’s dining hall.
-The Olympics General Manager Takashi Kitajima stated that “We’ve put priority on using foods from the disaster-hit areas, as the Olympics and Paralympics are meant to be an event to show the reconstruction efforts of the region to the world,” So, when media highlights moments like Han Jung-sook (the nutritionist in charge of the team that would prepare the meals for South Korean Olympians) saying that “There’s radiation concerns, and as a person who’s responsible for the athletes’ safety and health, our mission is to check meticulously and tightly on those issues,” the news headlines are no longer ones focused on the promotion of reconstruction, but ones continuing fears of radiation.
+Ingredients from three of the northeastern prefectures affected by the earthquake and tsunami, Fukushima, Iwate, and Miyagi, were used in dishes daily in the Olympic Village’s dining hall.
+The Olympics General Manager Takashi Kitajima stated “We’ve put priority on using foods from the disaster-hit areas, as the Olympics and Paralympics are meant to be an event to show the reconstruction efforts of the region to the world,” So when media highlights moments like Han Jung-sook (the nutritionist in charge of the team that would prepare the meals for South Korean Olympians) saying that “There’s radiation concerns, and as a person who’s responsible for the athletes’ safety and health, our mission is to check meticulously and tightly on those issues,” the news headlines are no longer ones focused on the promotion of reconstruction, but ones continuing fears of radiation.

-This dynamic focused on trying to support the narrative of reconstruction by the Japanese or Koreans continuing their stance against food from areas around Fukushima, ignores the fact that Korea has prepared varying levels of food for the Olympics since as early as 1996.
+This dynamic, focused on supporting the narrative of reconstruction by the Japanese or Koreans continuing their stance against food from areas around Fukushima, ignores the fact that Korea has prepared varying levels of food for the Olympics since as early as 1996.
 Despite Korea’s long history of providing food for its’ athletes, their sudden justification of food becoming unsafe because of radiation became a huge news story in a way that simply supplying food for your athletes wouldn’t.
 This dynamic could explain why Japan and its media did not express the same levels of dissatisfaction over the United States’ food preparations, as they did not make any announcements about Fukushima and the Tohoku region.
-On the other hand, South Korean media focused on the radiation of Fukushima in multiple aspects of the Olympics including the dining halls’ food, but also criticized the bouquets given to medalists for using flowers from Fukushima.
+On the other hand, South Korean media focused on the radiation of Fukushima in multiple aspects of the Olympics, including the dining halls’ food, but also criticized the bouquets given to medalists for using flowers from Fukushima.

 Importance and Contextualization